wopfel/svg-calendar/README.md

 File highlight_days.yml
 =======================

-You can format a day's cell using css code.
+You can format a day's cell using css code, or you can add notations.

 ![Highlight days](documentation/highlight_days.png)